zdebruine/RcppSparse/README.md

 columnSums(A)
 ```

-The idea of a zero-copy sparse matrix class is discussed on the (Rcpp gallery)[https://gallery.rcpp.org/articles/sparse-matrix-class/].
+The idea of a zero-copy sparse matrix class is discussed on the [Rcpp gallery](https://gallery.rcpp.org/articles/sparse-matrix-class/).